-Outside of the office, I am the type of person who starts counting down to Christmas and dreaming about cosy evenings in watching Love Actually on the first day of Autumn.
-But in my role as a PPC consultant, there’s a couple of other important dates which need to be addressed before we can crack out the old Buble album.
+Outside of the office, I am the type of person who starts counting down to Christmas and dreaming about cosy evenings watching Love Actually as soon as the leaves change.
+But in my role as PPC Lead, there’s a couple of other important dates which need to be addressed before we can crack out the old Buble album.

 That’s right folks, get the credit cards ready, it’s almost Black Friday!

 Black Friday is always the day after American Thanksgiving, and this year falls on the 25th November.
 The rise of online shopping has also given rise to the creation of Cyber Monday, which this year will be ‘celebrated’ on the 28th.
 It is by far the biggest shopping weekend of the year.